G8GYW/g8gyw.github.io/readme.md

 Check the VSWR readings using different loads and power levels.
 Again, the accuracy should be better than 5% between 1 and 10 Watts.

+The software uses an exponential filter to smooth out variations in the display.
+The weighting factor is set to 50 in lines 99 and 100 of the code.
+This can be adjusted up or down to obtain a stable display.

 The maximum power reading is about 12 Watts as the forward voltage approaches the upper limit of the ADC input range.